Amourspirit/python_ooo_dev_tools/docs/help/draw/format/direct/shape/area/transparency/gradient.rst

     :backlinks: none
     :depth: 2

-The :py:class:`from ooodev.format.draw.direct.transparency.Gradient` class is used to modify the values seen in :numref:`aab455a0-c7e7-42f1-a7ea-9b4210732ec9` of a shape.
+The :py:class:`ooodev.format.draw.direct.transparency.Gradient` class is used to modify the values seen in :numref:`aab455a0-c7e7-42f1-a7ea-9b4210732ec9` of a shape.

 Setup
 -----